Mirko Antonucci: Roma

 Antonucci joined Roma at the age of 13, after being scouted by their legendary former player and coach Bruno Conti.
 He signed his first professional contract with the team on 28 September 2017.
 He made his professional debut for Roma in a 1–1 Serie A tie with Sampdoria on 24 January 2018, and he assisted Edin Džeko for his side's late equalizer.
 On 2 May, he made his European debut against Liverpool in a Champions League semi-final.

 Loan to Pescara

 On 19 July 2018, Antonucci signed to Pescara on loan until 30 June 2019.

 Loan to Vitória de Setúbal

-On 30 January 2020, he joined Vitória de Setúbal on loan until the end of 2019–20 season.
+On 30 January 2020, he joined Vitória de Setúbal on loan until the end of the 2019–20 season.
 He had his loan terminated due to posting TikTok videos with him dancing, after a loss against Boavista.

 Loan to Salernitana

 After appearing on the bench for Roma in the first three games of the 2020–21 Serie A season, on 5 October 2020 he joined Salernitana on loan.